oscar-99/ml-tweezers/README.md

 |:--:|
 | *Plot of Testing Set 40 by 40 Grid* |

+Note how at places where there are less points in the training set there are more in the testing set.
+This is because the testing set was formed from taking a tenth of the points in the training set, the two datasets together would be very close to uniform.

 ## Results
 - Description of the results.
   - Error plots etc.
 - Breakthrough in using multiple force axes
 To help with

+### Testing Iterative Generation

 The model was trained for 100 epochs on 15000 points distributed in a 40 by 40 grid (see data section for details) covering the whole dataset.
 The error from this training was then inspected to diagnose 'problem' areas.
 In these areas more points will be added.